Stevens Institute of Technology: 1900–1999

 Also in 1959, the land occupied by the 40-room Victorian mansion, "Castle Stevens" or "Villa on the Hudson", was repurposed for the 14-story administration building completed in 1962, later renamed the Wesley J. Howe Building.
-During its tenure as a campus building starting in 1911, it served as a dormitory, cafeteria and office space.
+Serving as a campus building since in 1911, it was used as a dormitory, cafeteria, and office space.
 The unsupported cantilevered staircase, with its elegant hand-carved balustrade, was one of only two such "floating staircases" in America.

-The SS Stevens, a 473-foot, 14,893-ton ship, served as a floating dormitory from 1968 to 1975 for approximately 150 students.
-Moored on the Hudson River at the foot of campus across from New York City, this first collegiate floating dormitory became one of the best-known college landmarks in the country.
-Following the sale of the ship, students of the Class of 1975 presented funds to the institute for the preparation of a site on Wittpenn Walk where one of Stevens' six-ton anchors was placed in tribute to "the Ship."
-On the day Stevens was towed away, the alumni association recounted sentiments in its journal, "She disappeared into the fog and into our hearts."

 Stevens' graduate program admitted women for the first time in 1967.
-Stevens' undergraduate program began admitting women in 1971.
-The Class of 1975 matriculated 19 women, and 50 years later, women make up more than 30 percent of undergraduates.
-The change in demographics eventually led to the establishment of the Lore-El Center for Women's Leadership, named for Lore E. Feiler, to promote the empowerment of women at Stevens.
+Undergraduate women were first admitted in 1971.
+The Lore-El Center for Women's Leadership promotes the empowerment of women at Stevens.

 In 1982, Stevens became the first institution in the U.S. to require all incoming first-year undergraduate students to purchase and use a personal computer.
 Around this time, an intranet was installed throughout campus, which placed Stevens among the first universities with a campus network.